doridori/doridori.github.io/_posts/2016-06-03-Gradle-guide-to-versions-with-android.md

 When using Gradle I always forget where to look to make sure I'm taking advantage of the latest core and android plugin versions for my project.

-Some of the below can be done via Android Studio but I like knowing how stuff works outside the IDE :)
+Some of the below can be done via Android Studio but I like knowing how to do stuff without the IDE :)

 #  Core Gradle